-Most common community aquarium fish that come from rivers and streams, or clear lakes, these fish are used to the bright sunlight and warming rays of... rain forest weather.
-With bright light however, there must be places to hide from the bright light for fish that like to recede form the light.
+Most common community aquarium fish that come from rivers and streams, or clear lakes, these fish are used to the bright sunlight and warming rays of rainforest weather.
+With bright light, however, there must be places to hide from the bright light for fish that like to recede from the light.
 Live plants and rock outcroppings help simulate nature for fish in this category.
-Other fish in a community aquarium may be naturally from the bottom of murky flood plains and enjoy a dimmer environment.
+Other fish in a community aquarium may be naturally from the bottom of murky floodplains and enjoy a dimmer environment.
 Once you decide which species you'd like to house, you can better determine their lighting needs.

 02 of 06

 Fish are not as reliant on light as plants because fish do not photosynthesize to sustain life and often swim at varying depths in the water.
 In general, aquarium owners can use either incandescent or fluorescent lights for fish but should be aware of the heat issues that incandescent lights cause.